joelgoodman/jggweb/posts/2009-01-28-snow-is-cold.md

 slug: snow-is-cold
 date_published: 2009-01-28T09:30:26.000Z
 date_updated: 2009-01-28T09:30:26.000Z
+tags:
+  - Life
 ---

 We had a few inches of cold, white, crystalline stuff fall yesterday in Greenville.
 Yes, I'm referring to snow.
 It's nice.
 Cors loves it and jumps around like a bunny.
 It's pretty funny.
 I realised that Greenville is terrible about clearing the roads in town--not to mention Facilities staff clearing outside our office.
 So I ended up pulling on my snowboard boots to walk to work today.
 That was a workout for sure.

-I always feel like it's not worth it to buy regular snowboots when we only get one good snowfall a year here.
+I always feel like it's not worth it to buy regular snow boots when we only get one good snowfall a year here.
 If we end up moving to Syracuse then I'm sure I'll break down and buy some real boots.

 I'm anxiously waiting for 05 Feb. so that I can update my TaxCut software and finish my taxes for the year.
 Looks like we'll have a good refund, but maybe better if some of these tax cuts go through.
 We'll see what happens.